Posted on Leave a comment

 “I had so much fun!
 Lisa is a great teacher!” -Brenda

 NEW Artwear Designed for Artists by Artists Tell them how you really feel with bold T-shirts, Eco-conscience tote bags and sassy mugs.
-Now available on my website.

 Watch it NOW!
 Start fusing today!